sockethub/sockethub/doc/adding_a_platform.md

     lib/schemas/verbs.js

+Or you can create a local verbs file which contains your custom changes:

+    lib/schemas/verbs.local.js

+It should use the exact same format.

-If you need a new verb that hasn't been defined yet, you'll want to add it here, along with any types of properties that can be passed to it.
+If you need a new verb that hasn't been defined yet, you'll want to add it in one of these places, along with any types of properties that can be passed to it.
 The dispatcher automatically runs the JSON Schema Validator on all incoming JSON objects, so the `verbs.js` and `platforms.js` will need to be correct and up to date.